Nonac/PIMS/Report/System_implementation/TaoXu.md

 The M5Stack will then execute the operation code if and only if
 1.	the deserialization is successful and
 2.	the JSON object is in the right format and
-3.	the value of ¡°barrier_id¡± attribute is the same as the id of this barrier.
+3.	the value of Â¡Â°barrier_idÂ¡Â± attribute is the same as the id of this barrier.

 <a name="B3"></a>
 ### 3. Handling hardware interrupts from the barriers themselves to control them manually.